MAD-BA: 3D LiDAR Bundle Adjustment -- from Uncertainty Modelling to Structure Optimization

 \section{Abstract}

 The joint optimization of sensor poses and 3D structure is fundamental for state estimation in robotics and related fields.
-Current \lidar{} systems often prioritize pose optimization, with structure refinement either omitted or treated separately using representations like signed distance functions or neural networks.
+Current \lidar{} systems often prioritize pose optimization, with structure refinement either omitted or treated separately using implicit representations.
 This paper introduces a framework for simultaneous optimization of sensor poses and 3D map, represented as surfels.
-A generalized \lidar{} uncertainty model is proposed to address degraded or less reliable measurements in varying scenarios.
+A generalized \lidar{} uncertainty model is proposed to address less reliable measurements in varying scenarios.
 Experimental results on public datasets demonstrate improved performance over most comparable state-of-the-art methods.
 The system is provided as open-source software to support further research.